Dying for a Change

 For years, I’ve continued to color my own hair.
 NOT blonde.
 I’ve mastered applying hair dye, and I am pretty good at it.
 An issue that arises after years of dying with at-home products is the build-up you get, and the color gets darker and darker until it’s almost black.
 I needed another plan.

 I began having an inspirational image floating in my head.
-I could see my new look…“caramel with a blonde balayage”.
+I could see my new look…“caramel with a blonde balayage.”
 In hindsight, I think I had been watching too many movie stars with their beautiful locks.
 But oh, how I fancied getting my hair that color.
 Off I went again to the supermarket.
 I knew I needed to color my greys, but without stripping it back, it would remain black.
 I picked up a hair color remover, and plastered all over the front of the box were large, bold words, ”Number one bestseller, extra strength…No ammonia or bleach.”
 I had no idea what this product was going to do, but surely those claims meant business.
 I prayed it would work.
 After all, I had a decade of color to scrape off.
 Okay, maybe I’m being a little dramatic; not quite a decade, but A LOT of buildup.

-I headed back home for yet another to-“dye”-for experience.
-As I began applying the solution, the smell took me back in time to a memory when I received my one and only perm which was yet another, at-home salon experience.
+I headed back home for yet another to-“dye”-for the experience.
+As I began applying the solution, the smell took me back in time to a memory of when I received my one and only perm which was yet another, at-home salon experience.
 I was about six years old and sitting in the kitchen on a wooden chair.
 I had super tight rollers woven around my little scalp, and they were tugging at every single tiny strand on my head.
 Sitting still for that long felt like pure torture.
 Lol God, I hated that perm.
 I had a fringe at that time because I remember looking like a toilet brush ***shudder.
 Isn’t it weird how smells can trigger the funniest and most vivid of memories?

 There I sat years later with the same lovely, perm-smelling solution on my head, wrapped in clingfilm, and a massive towel strapping it all together.
 Such an attractive look.

 As the minutes ticked, I worried about the result.
-Will my hair fall out, look patchy yet again, will I go full ginger (I’ve got a lot of red in my hair) or would something new happen?
+Will my hair fall out, and look patchy yet again, will I go full ginger (I’ve got a lot of red in my hair) or would something new happen?
 I sat there for an hour, stinking to high heaven, and had another thought, what if it did absolutely nothing?
 This inner talk, reminded of how much I really overthink things when I’m restricted to one spot.

-I forced myself to be positive, I hopped on my goddamn unicorn, and hoped for the fecking best.
+I forced myself to be positive, I hopped on my goddamn unicorn and hoped for the fecking best.
 If it all went Pete Tong, I always have my back-up stash of hair dye in the kitchen or I thought I could just go for a skinhead look.
 I’ve always said I’ll try anything once.

 The moment of truth came.
 After I’d rinsed the solution multiple times with the buffer solution, I cautiously peeked in the mirror and shuddered as I saw absolutely no difference.
-I suffered that torturous smell and there was no difference.
+I suffered that torturous smell, and there was no difference.
 By now I was tired, and it was too late to go through the whole process again.
 The mission would have to continue the following day.

 The next day, I looked at myself in the mirror again.
 I accepted the fact if I ever wanted a caramel color, I needed to let the professionals do it.
 It was at this time, I decided, I was never experiencing another at-home bleach treatment again.